 The primary source of revenue for the operation of the District is generated through the collection of secured, unsecured, and supplemental property taxes.
-The overall assessed valuation increased 0.5% in 2012/13.
+The overall assessed valuation increased 3.8% in 2013/14.

-The Development fees increased about 50% this year over last year.
-There appears to be more building in the future which would result in an increase in building and property tax revenues.
+The development fees increased almost 20% this year over last year.
+It appears that there will be more building in the future which will result in an increase in building and property tax revenues.